nima64/nima64.github.io/content/blog/gsoc/gosc-6-24.md

 ## Conclusion

+The thing I struggled with the most is being a effective communicator and learning how to communicate your ideas effectively and clearly is very difficult the idea in your head might be different than what someone else's.
+Being able to show what you mean so both parties can come to consensus is very important to a successful collaboration.
+For complex module I found sharing diagrams to express the general idea first before proceeding to code was a huge time saver, so my mentor could check the validity of the idea before I started coding.

 When I was freelancing couple years ago I worked on a project making a VLC extension for some movie producer.
 A lot of the documentation had been dated, so I was left to dig up the code base.
 Back then I didn't know a lick of C and always wondered how VLC worked under the hood.
 Now I know parts of it :) and I had alot of fun coding this summer.
 Thank you Alexandre Janniaux for your patience with me, teaching me to be better communicator, and being an amazing mentor.
 And thank you Jean-Baptiste Kempf for making this possible.